-Considered one of the più interesting early medieval monuments of’ Umbria,è between the seven jewels of’ art and of’ Lombard architecture in Italy that have been recently included in the prestigious list of the Assets world of’ Unesco.
-Among the più elements; Attractive visit thereè the striking position, già described by Pliny the Younger as a place covered with“ ancient, shady cypress trees at whose feet flows a source that forms a pond&rdquo ;.
-L’ building, which reuses architectural elements età Roman perhaps relevant to the structures of an earlier sanctuary dedicated to the god Clitumnus (deityà identified with Jupiter), has the form of a classical temple: rests on a high podium with front consists of four Corinthian columns (vestibule tetrastyle) that supports the entablature which runs the’ inscription dedicating the church to“ God of angels&rdquo ;.
-L’ internal, accessed by two side staircases, has l’ apse with complex decoration where they join relief sculpture (polychrome origin) and Christian theme frescoes (Blessing Christ, St. Peter, St. Paul, Angels with Jeweled Cross) , dated&Outdoors; VIII sec.
-A.D.
-The small shrine-tabernacle in the center of’ apse reuses sculptural elements of the first century.
-A.D.
-Considered a long time a Roman chapel, l’è building; It has been the subject of numerous interpretations of its construction phases.
-A first proposal for dating sees erected in IV– V sec.
-A.D. as a church dedicated to St. Savior.
-Recent studies, however, have allowed to circumscribe the chronology of’ all building’ età Lombard, with a’ oscillation between the beginning of the VII and VIII century full.
+Considered one of the most interesting early medieval monuments of Umbria, it is among the seven jewels of Lombard art and architecture in Italy which have recently been included in the prestigious list of UNESCO World Heritage Sites .
+Among the most attractive elements of the visit is the suggestive position, already described by Pliny the Younger as a place covered by "ancient and shady cypress trees at the foot of which a spring flows which forms a lake".
+The building, which reuses architectural elements from the Roman age perhaps pertaining to the structures of a previous sanctuary dedicated to the god Clitumnus (a deity identified with Jupiter), has the shape of a classical temple: it rests on a high podium with a front made up of four Corinthian columns ( tetrastyle pronaos) which supports the entablature on which runs the inscription dedicating the church to the "God of angels".
+The interior, which is accessed via two lateral staircases, has an apse with complex decoration where relief sculpture (originally polychrome) and frescoes with a Christian theme (Christ blessing, Saint Peter, Saint Paul, Angels with Gemmated Cross) combine. , dated to the 8th century.
+AD The small aedicule-tabernacle in the center of the apse reuses sculptural elements from the 1st century.
+AD Long believed to be a Roman shrine, the building has been the subject of numerous interpretations regarding its construction phases.
+A first dating proposal sees it built in the 4th-5th century.
+AD, as a church dedicated to S. Salvatore.
+Recent studies, however, have allowed us to limit the chronology of the building to the Lombard age, with an oscillation between the beginning of the 7th and the full 8th century.